Where to find fried insects in Phuket

-Eating Fried Insects and Bugs in Phuket and Thailand seems to be the ‘ultimate cultural challenge’ so try to answer the following questions:
+Eating Fried Insects in Phuket and Thailand seems to be the ‘ultimate cultural challenge’, so try to answer the following questions:

 eating insects is all about culture and education.
-If you look at them objectively, many just look like brown shrimps, but our moms and instinct said : Shrimp = good, grasshopper = bad!
-But it’s not like this everywhere, often related to economical hard times in history, people ate them first by necessity, then taboos start to fade and it’s by taste or just fun or fashion.
+If you look at them objectively, many just look like brown shrimps, but our moms and instinct said: Shrimp = good, grasshopper = bad!
+But it’s not like this everywhere, often related to economic hard times in history, people ate them first by necessity, then taboos start to fade, and it’s by taste or just fun or fashion.

 To be honest with you, I don’t really like them all, but I tried them all!, so I hope you appreciate the sacrifice I made last night to write this story.
-We went to a place in Phuket where we knew insects were always available and bought 20 baht of each and drove back home.
-I wrote my will, kiss my wife and dog goodbye, just in case and displayed the content in front of me.
-And them I picked the smallest one… surprise! it’s almost as bad I as thought it would be!
-Well, not all of them, so I let you read the details below.
+We went to a place in Phuket where we knew insects were always available, bought 20 baht of each, and drove back home.
+I wrote my will, kissed my wife and dog goodbye, just in case and displayed the content in front of me.
+And then I picked the smallest one… surprise! it’s almost as bad; as I thought it would be!
+Well, not all of them, so I’ll let you read the details below.

 The biggest, weirdest, scariest with the strongest taste of all fried insects found in Phuket.